earwig/mwparserfromhell/README.rst

 Additionally, the parser lacks awareness of certain wiki-specific settings:

-* `word-ending links`_ are not supported, since the linktrail rules are language-specific.
+* `Word-ending links`_ are not supported, since the linktrail rules are language-specific.

 * Localized namespace names aren't recognized, so file links (such as